|

 Life (1993, Warner Bros., dir.
 Michael Caton-Jones,

-fight, since Dwight's sense of manhood has been eroded ("I did the best
+sense of manhood has been eroded ("I did the best I could."
+Tobias

-famous literature professor.
-The film bears no relation to the gay “Boys
+The film bears no relation to the gay “Boys Life” franchise.

 Seraphim